 Charles joined Watsi on June 22nd, 2020.
-Two months ago, Charles became the 5935th member to automatically support a new Watsi patient every month.
-Since then, 116 more people have become monthly donors!
-Charles' most recent donation traveled 8,500 miles to support Gathoni, an 18-month-old from Kenya, to fund a debridement and skin graft surgery for her burns.
+Two years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,200 miles to support Danilo, a 40-year-old construction worker and tricycle driver from Philippines, to fund a cholecystectomy and hernia repair so he can live comfortably.